 WE COLLECT PERSONAL INFORMATION FOR THE FOLLOWING PURPOSES:

 Like all travel agencies, we collect, use and disclose personal information in order to serve our clients.
 For our clients, the primary purposes for collecting personal information are as follows: to make and secure reservations, to issue transportation documents and vouchers, and to provide travel suppliers with information to complete the necessary purchasing arrangements for a wide array of travel and tourism products and to insure that our clients receive the best available service suitable to their travel needs.
-Examples of the type of personal information we collect for those purposes include the following: names, address, telephone, age, credit card information, passport or visa information, Social Insurance Number, physical and health limitations, and similar personal information necessary to properly identify our clients and their entitlement to the services we arrange.
+Examples of the type of personal information we collect for those purposes include the following: names, address, telephone, age, credit card information, passport or visa information, email address, physical and health limitations, and similar personal information necessary to properly identify our clients and their entitlement to the services we arrange.
 We also collect personal information from our employees and contractors to assure our proper compliance with employment laws, remuneration, tax payments, and other employee/contractor functions.

 PROTECTING PERSONAL INFORMATION